srvsingh53/Spell-Checker---Red-Black-Tree-based/README.md

 To find suggestions for misspelled words, the application calculates the Levenshtein distance between the misspelled word and each word in the dictionary.
 Levenshtein distance measures the number of single-character edits (insertions, deletions, or substitutions) required to transform one string into another.
 Words with a Levenshtein distance within a specified threshold are suggested as corrections.

+## Dictionary File

+The dictionary of correctly spelled words is loaded from a file named "file_name.txt."
+The file should contain one word per line, with no leading or trailing whitespaces.